Hackthic/aviral2105-crypto/README.md

-- 👋 Hi, I’m @hackthic
+- 👋 Hi, I’m @Aviral Pandey
-- 👀 I’m interested in ... jAVA
+- 👀 I’m interested in ...Artificial Intelligence and Machine Learning
-- 🌱 I’m currently learning ...JAVA
+- 🌱 I’m currently learning ...
+Web Development
-- 💞️ I’m looking to collaborate on ...AMAZON
-- 📫 How to reach me ...BY FRIENDS
+- 📫 How to reach me ...@hackthic

 <!---
 aviral2105-crypto/aviral2105-crypto is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.